-- 12.1.
-Our aim is to provide a safe and supportive environment which secures the wellbeing and very best outcomes for the children at our schools.
-We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 12.2.
-Allegations sometimes arise from a differing understanding of the same event, but when they occur, they are distressing and difficult for all concerned.
-We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children.
-There may also be circumstances where a member of staff or volunteer is involved in an incident outside of school/college which did not involve children but could have an impact on their suitability to work with children; this is known as transferrable risk. - 12.3.
-We will take all possible steps to safeguard our children and to ensure that the adults in our schools are safe to work with children.
-We will always ensure that the procedures outlined in the local protocol Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education' DfE (2020) are adhered to and will seek appropriate advice.
-The first point of contact for schools regarding LADO issues is via the Local Authority Duty Desk on 01603 307797 (Appendix 4).
-A duty advisor will give advice and guidance on next steps.
-If the advice is to make a referral to LADO then the form should be completed.
-Direct contact details for the LADO are- email: LADO@norfolk.gov.uk or telephone 01603 223693. - 12.4.
-If an allegation is made or information is received about an adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the executive headteacher immediately.
+The 4th bullet point above recognises circumstances where a member of staff (including supply teachers) or volunteer is involved in an incident outside of school/college which did not involve children but could have an impact on their suitability to work with children; this is known as transferrable risk.

+- 12.3.
+At Aylsham Learning Federation we recognise our responsibility to report/refer allegations or behaviours of concern and/or harm to children by adults in positions of trust who are not employed by the Federation to the LADO service directly at LADO@norfolk.gov.uk.
+These are adults such as those in the voluntary sector, taxi drivers, escorts and foster carers. - 12.4.
+We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
+When concerns arise, we will always ensure that the procedures outlined in the local protocol Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2021) are adhered to and will seek appropriate advice.
+The first point of contact for schools regarding concerns and/ or allegation issues (including for supply teachers) is via the Local Authority Education Duty Desk on 01603 307797.
+A duty advisor (not a LADO) will give advice and guidance on next steps.
+If the advice is to make a referral to the LADO service then the LADO referral form should be completed.
+The completed LADO referral form is then sent via e-mail to: LADO@norfolk.gov.uk.
+See Appendix 4 for further details. - 12.5.
+If an allegation is made or information is received about an adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the executive headteacher/head of school immediately.
 This includes concerns relating to agency and supply staff and volunteers.
 Should an allegation be made against the executive headteacher, this will be reported to the chair of governors.
-In the event that neither the executive headteacher nor chair of governors is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher/head of school or the vice chair of governors. - 12.5.
-The executive headteacher, head of school or chair of governors will seek advice from the LADO within one working day.
-No member of staff or the Governing Board will undertake further investigations before receiving advice from the LADO. - 12.6.
+In the event that neither the executive headteacher nor chair of governors is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher/head of school or the vice chair of governors. - 12.6.
+The executive headteacher, head of school or chair of governors will seek advice from the Local Authority Education Duty Desk within one working day.
+No member of staff or the Governing Board will undertake further investigations before receiving advice from the Local Authority Education Duty Desk. - 12.7.
 When using a supply agency, we inform the agency of our process for managing allegations against staff and keep them up to date with any policy developments.
 Where concerns are raised about an individual and the school is not their employer, we recognise that we still have responsibility to ensure allegations are dealt with properly.
-In order to achieve this, we will liaise with relevant parties including the LADO to determine a suitable outcome.
+In order to achieve this, we will liaise with relevant parties including the

+LADO to determine a suitable outcome.
 Whilst the supply agency should be fully involved and co-operate with any enquiries from the LADO, police and/or children's services, we recognise that the school will usually take the lead in conducting an investigation as we have direct access to any affected children and other school staff to collect the facts.